-Facebook declined to comment to VICE News on the impact of these new controls on the undocumented community.
+Facebook acknowledged to VICE News that the new political ad system was excluding undocumented immigrants.
+“We know that process, as currently designed, presents challenges for some groups, and we’re exploring solutions now to address those concerns," a spokesperson wrote in an emailed statement.
 FWD.us, a D.C.-based immigrant advocacy group founded by Facebook co-founder and CEO Mark Zuckerberg, also declined to comment.

 Undocumented immigrants aren’t allowed to vote or directly donate to federal candidates, but Facebook’s verification system goes well beyond the federal limits on political speech.
 Federal election rules apply only to ads that directly advocate for the election or defeat of a candidate, not to so-called “issue ads” that focus on a political topic but don’t mention a candidate.

 “The foreign national prohibition is not applied to ads that don’t mention candidates,” said Brendan Fischer, a director at the Campaign Legal Center.

 “Efforts to clamp down on foreign interference could have unintended consequences”

 Facebook, however, goes a step further in wanting to verify every ad “related to any national legislative issue of public importance in any place where the ad is being run.”

 Part of the rationale for the broad definition is that the majority of the Russian-bought ads during and after the 2016 election didn't mention Hillary Clinton or Donald Trump but rather were focused on polarizing issues like race, religion, and, yes, immigration.